Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As the one poster said, it is a red sedum not necessarily "Autumn Joy".
 That is just one name among many for Sedum.

 I love this plant - transplanting is a snap!
 Trim back the tops to get a fuller plant and take that part and poke a hole and stick in the ground.
-And yes, watch for the bees!
-If this is planted in a shady area the flower is more lavender.

 It's a sedum or as my Mom calls them "Forevers".
 You might know it as that.